tytydraco/yessleep/out/A_God_In_The_Woods_Woodpecker_Finale.md

 I didn’t tell them that.
 I told them that I just met up with Josh and was captivated by the praises he song to the being in the woods, which wasn’t a lie.
-And that we were all devoted believers in this together, which was.
+And that we were all in this together as devoted believers, which was.
 After a little more pressure and reassurance that everything would be perfectly fine, and they told me how their wish was fulfilled…

 And how do you get a younger sibling?

 To make their wish come true, they would have to sneak into the bathroom at night, take the little pills in moms medicine cabinet with the numbers and arrows on the foil.
 Then go to the kitchen and put the whole package unopened into a boiling pot on the stove, for at least 2 minutes.
 Then take out the package and put them back.

 I mean what the actual fuck?!

 Obviously knowing what those pills would be and that they wouldn’t work after being heated.
 A child for sure doesn’t know that.
 I wouldn’t think of that for christ sake.
-So is this god thing what’s happening?

 Maybe I’m gullible, but I am starting to question more than just my judgment here.
 Maybe not quite questioning if something spoke to these kids, but if getting lost in those woods really was enough to make at least two different people think so?
 And if so, how would that explain how they were able to figure these devious schemes out by their age?